When a man is forced to choose between what is honourable and what is right, how would he know which is the best choice?

 “Yes, that is all.
 Return to me as soon as you can.”

-The messenger nodded and sped off, his pace increased.
+The messenger nodded and sped off.
+His pace increased.
 It would help if I knew who else was in that throne room.
 But in that second, Aedan kept quiet.
 He could not be sure of this man’s loyalties.
 With Fenris sacking the city and closing in, Jasper is probably so paranoid he’ll turn his soldiers against me.
-Aedan never liked having to think through his actions, an endless maze of court politics.
+Aedan never enjoyed having to think through his actions, an endless maze of court politics.
 Yet as of now, his actions not only meant the difference between his own life or death, but the lives of thousands of innocents.
 As well as the King.
-Just to think of killing the man I am warn to defend... what have I become?
+Just to think of killing the man I am sworn to defend... what have I become?

 It was a lot of weight to put on a young Elf’s shoulders.

-He re-entered the white tower and climbed all the way back up the steps, to make it seem like he was hard at work.
+He re-entered the white tower and climbed back up the steps to make it seem like he was hard at work.
 To the abyss with surrender terms, these men want to be heroes and want to overthrow a mad tyrant.
 Again, he was deep in thought and staring out the window.
 The city was now an even more chaotic pit of battle, the sounds of battle becoming more prominent by the minute.

-He began to lose track of time staring blankly into the city.
+He lost track of time, staring blankly into the city.

 Suddenly there was a knock at the door.

 Aedan gulped.
 It could very well be Henrik, Aedan was in his tower, after all.
-Aedan would have to kill him, there was no other choice.
+Aedan would have to kill him.
+There was no other option.

 Aedan opened the door a crack, and luckily it was indeed just the messenger and he stood alone.
 He exhaled and opened it completely.
-The dark eyed man nodded respectfully and spoke.
-“His grace... demands you bring him the head of his treasonous daughter, do this and you will be given lands and titles and legitimised as a Howe.”
+The dark-eyed man nodded respectfully and spoke.
+“His grace... demands you bring him the head of his treasonous brother, do this and he will give you lands and titles and legitimized as a Howe.”

 It took all he had to keep a straight face at the prospect.

-Aedan’s heartbeat doubled, as he made the terrible realisation.
+Aedan’s heartbeat doubled as he made a terrible realization.
 That could only mean one thing.

-Aedan soon found himself bursting into a sprint, almost unconsciously, toward the throne room.
+Aedan soon burst into a sprint, almost unconsciously, toward the throne room.
 “Stop!”
 The messenger called.
-“May I be let into the Keep now!?
+“Can you let me into the Keep now!?
 Please, stop!”

 He dashed over the small bridge which connected the white tower to the rest of the keep and into the kitchens of the Small Hall.
-The kitchens had been completely ransacked, all of the food taken from the cupboards and shelves.
-He almost slipped and fell due to some slippery substance, but kept his feet and pace.
+The kitchens had been raided, all the food taken from the cupboards and shelves.
+He almost slipped and fell because of some slippery substance, but kept his feet and pace.

-The kitchens led to the Small Hall itself, a modest room which could accompany at best a hundred guests.
-At first glance it was completely empty.
+The kitchens led to the Small Hall itself, a modest room which could accompany a hundred guests.
+At first glance, it was empty.
 Then, Aedan saw a young low born woman sitting on a table with a babe at her breast.
 The child was crying, almost aware of what has to come.
 “Sir!”
 The woman called after him.
 “The soldiers are nearing the gates!
 Do something!”

 I am doing something,

 Like the messenger, Aedan left the woman behind to be taken by destiny, whatever that was.
 He found the door which led under the hall that divided the keep in two.
 Aedan was then outside again, in the outer courtyard.
 Here, he saw the woman was right, Swiftguard men had to be close.
 There was a small collection of archers on the battlements, firing into the streets below.
-Sir Tristan and Sir Alexander commanding the men where Sir Tristan caught a glimpse of Aedan.
+Sir Tristan and Sir Alexander commanding the men where Sir Tristan glimpsed Aedan.

 “Sir Aedan!
 Get to the King!”
-Aedan could hear the sound of metal clashing and the screams of pain from beyond the walls.
-It won’t be long.
+Aedan could hear metal clashing and the screams of pain from beyond the walls.
+It won’t be long now.

 Just as Aedan turned the corner to enter the Great Hall, it burst open.
 A man dressed as a common soldier came strolling out, shuffling quickly on his feet.
 Aedan almost passed him, not paying mind.